Recreational Water Facilities and Public Pools Spas

 Collect the sample to the 200mL fill line.
 If possible, fill another bottle to the fill line.
 Do not overfill the bottle(s).
 If overfilled, remove some of the water so the bottle is just filled to 200 mL line.

 Tighten the cap on the collection bottle.
 Leaking samples will not be processed; a new sample and requisition will be required.

 Refer to Instructions For Official Agencies Submitting Water Samples to the Public Health Ontario Laboratory4 for step by step instructions for completing the documentation and submitting/relinquishing the sample.

 Timing of Specimen Collection

 Ensure adequate time to collect and transport the sample to the laboratory.
-It must be tested within one calendar day of collection.
+All recreational water facility samples must be shipped within 24 hours of collection and tested within one calendar day of collection.

 Test Frequency and Turnaround Time (TAT)

-The TAT is up to 4 days for Total Coliform and E. coli, up to 5 days for HPC and P. aeruginosa and up to 6 days for S. aureus.
+Please contact PHO’s laboratory prior to the submission of samples that will be received outside of these hours.
+The turnaround time (TAT) is up to the following number of business days from receipt at PHO’s laboratory: Four days for Total Coliforms and E. coli, up to 5 days for HPC and P. aeruginosa and up to 6 days for S. aureus.

 STAT and Critical Samples Testing

-Please contact the PHO laboratory Customer Service Centre prior to the submission of samples that will be received outside of regular operating hours.
-Samples of an urgent nature (e.g. STAT) will be processed and read with no undue delay.
+Please contact PHO’s laboratory Customer Service Centre prior to the submission of urgent samples or those that will be received outside of regular operating hours.
+If outside of Customer Service’s hours, contact the PHO laboratory Duty Officer at (416) 605-3113.